Jowita Przystał

 Jowita Maria Przystał (born 22 August 1994) is a Polish ballroom dancer.
-She is known for appearing on and winning both The Greatest Dancer in 2020 and Strictly Come Dancing in 2022.
-Jowita became the first female Strictly Professional to win in her first year with a partner in 2022 and has been a professional on Strictly Come Dancing since 2021.
+She is known for appearing on and winning both The Greatest Dancer in 2020 and Strictly Come Dancing in 2022, becoming the first female Strictly Professional to win in her first year with a partner and has been a professional on Strictly Come Dancing since 2021.

 Career

 Przystał and her partner Michael Danilczuk have represented Poland in national and international competitions.
 In 2014 they became Polish Open Latin Champions.
 They have also performed with Burn the Floor.
 Przystał and Danilczuk have also performed in Broadway musical productions such as Legally Blonde, Priscilla, Queen of the Desert and Rock of Ages.
 They moved to London in 2019 to pursue careers in the United Kingdom.
 In 2020, Przystał and Danilczuk appeared on The Greatest Dancer.
 They were crowned winners of the second series.
 The prize was £50,000 and an opportunity to perform on the next series of BBC One's Strictly Come Dancing.
 They appeared on Week 6 of the eighteenth series of Strictly, in November 2020, as the guest dancers during the musical interlude.
 In September 2021, Przystał joined the nineteenth series of Strictly Come Dancing as a professional.

 She appeared in group dances in her first year.
 In her second year on the show, she was partnered with Hamza Yassin and they won that series.